hashicorp/design-system/website/docs/foundations/icons/index.md

 title: Icons
 layout:
   sidecar: false
-caption: Icons can be used to support and enhance meaning...
+caption: Icons can be used to support and enhance meaning and can be useful in calling out information.
+description: Icons can be used to support and enhance meaning and can be useful in calling out information.
+They should not be used as a substitue for meaningful text content and accessible text should always be included for non-decorative uses.
 ---

 <section data-tab="Library">